mcamilagomez/mcamilagomez/README.md

 ## 🌟 About Me

-I’m a passionate and driven software engineering student with a focus on backend development, cloud computing, and applied artificial intelligence.
+I’m a passionate and driven software engineering student with a focus on backend and frontend development, cloud computing, and applied artificial intelligence.
 My work bridges technical knowledge with community leadership and a love for teaching.
 I'm committed to continuous learning and solving meaningful problems through technology and innovation.

 ---